NCCPA Certification Maintenance: Requirements

 - At least 50 of the 100 biannual CME credits required must be Category 1.
 The other 50 credits can be Category 1, Category 2, or a combination of both.

-- NCCPA has introduced 2 new categories of CME that will be required for PAs: self-assessment (SA) and performance improvement (PI).
+- NCCPA has 2 categories of CME that are not required but are weighted heavily by the NCCPA: self-assessment and performance improvement (PI-CME).

-With NEJM Knowledge+ Family Medicine Board Review, you can earn up to 20 SA credits and over 200 AMA PRA Category 1 Credits™—learn more!
+With NEJM Knowledge+ Family Medicine Board Review, you can earn up to 20 self-assessment credits and up to 270 AMA PRA Category 1 Credits™ — learn more!